rafikalid/lru-ttl-cache/README.md

 ## Use cache with multiple behaviours

-Just set the required configuration as options.
+Just enable the required configuration.

 # Credits